vertelab/odooredundancy/README.txt

 Usage
 =====

-To be written
+To be written - See recovery document

 Build instructions
 ==================

-Disable safety measures as described under notes

 Run:
     make
-or:
+or build it :
     dpkg-deb --build --root-owner-group ot_redundancy deb

 This is a set of bash-scripts.